0xcart/artemis/README.md

 * BLD_FPU=fpv4-sp-d16
 * BLD_FABI=hard

 The second set of parameters are associated with communications to your board.
-Please update these as necessary.
-Note, a baud rate of 921600bps is correct for the SparkFun Variable Loader (SVL).
+Please update these values as necessary.
+A baud rate of 921600bps is correct for the SparkFun Variable Loader (SVL).

 * BLD_BAUD=921600
 * BLD_PORT=COM4

-In the future, when you're ready to add additional source files, libraries, etc., you'll need to update the following:
+In the future, when you're ready to add additional source files, libraries, etc., you'll need to update the following parameters:

-* BLD_INCLUDE=-Imy/include/path
+* BLD_INCLUDE=
-* BLD_SOURCE=src/mysrc.c
+* BLD_SOURCE=
-* BLD_LIBRARY=mylib.a
+* BLD_LIBRARY=

 ## Build, Load, Debug, and Clean

 ### Build

 Press `F1`.
 This will display a popup menu listing all commands.
-Select `Tasks: Run Build Task` from the list of tasks.
-Alternatively you can press `Ctrl + Shift + B` to reach the same set of build tasks.
+Select `Tasks: Run Build Task` from the list of commands to display the build task.
+Alternatively you can press `Ctrl + Shift + B` to reach the same build task.

 ![Build](doc/image/build.jpg)